eclipse-tractusx/portal-iam/docs/admin/technical-documentation/README.md

 ![AuthenticationFlow](/docs/static/authentication-flow.png)

 \*(Schatten-) User: The „Schatten-User“ (shadow user) is defined as an empty User frame holding limited information.
 The actual user is managed in the respective Identity Provider.
-The Schatten-User are always federated identities
+The shadow users are always federated identities.

 ## Authentication Protocol - OpenID Connect (OIDC)